rouge-ruby/rouge/docs/LexerDevelopment.md

 {Rouge::RegexLexer#pop!}, {Rouge::RegexLexer#token} and
 {Rouge::RegexLexer#delegate}.

+They may also use {Rouge::RegexLexer#fallthrough!} to fall through to later rules, as if the regular expression had not matched.

 You can see an example of these more complex rules in [the Ruby lexer][ruby-lexer].

 ### Additional Features